jerskine42/ftb07_SQL_Challenge/Data_Modeling.md

     * Detail Table: List of items purchased, quatities, and prices
 4. Transactions
     * Exicution of a Document
+    * the Transcation file provided is actually a "Transaction Summary" table
     * [CSV File: Transaction.csv](transaction.csv)

 ## Table Design